 Online retailers, too, can benefit from the ability of modern mainframe systems to handle enormous volumes of transactions.

 The folks who have predicted the demise of the mainframe have turned out to be wrong time and again, and there’s no sign that they’ll be right anytime soon.
 Mainframes remain a core part of the IT infrastructure used by companies that span a diverse set of industries.

-Read Getting the Most Out of Your Mainframe to learn how to offload, accelerate and lower cost while leaving the primary CPU with more headroom for the organization’s core business applications.
+Read our whitepaper Getting the Most Out of Your Mainframe to learn how to offload, accelerate and lower cost while leaving the primary CPU with more headroom for the organization’s core business applications.